Income maximisation

 To work out the best one for you think about your budget, the type of meter you have and any specific needs for your household, for example, if you need more energy at night.

-An energy efficient home means it will be cheaper to heat and will stay warmer for longer - meaning your energy bills will cost less.
+An energy-efficient home will be cheaper to heat and will stay warmer for longer - meaning your energy bills will cost less.

-There are a variety of grants for energy efficiency measures such as installing or upgrading your boiler, or switching to a low carbon system.
+There are a variety of grants you can access to make your home more energy-efficient, such as installing or upgrading your boiler, or switching to a low carbon system.

 You may be eligible for a grant if you meet any of the following criteria: